liewchooichin/neko-chan/src/busTracking/README.md

 - the criteria will be about xx meters away.
 I will test and trial what xx distance is the most optimal.
 - The top three in the array will be displayed to the users.

+## Data in BusServices

+In bus services data, some loop bus will have both direction 1 and 2 and LoopDesc like bus 359.

+But for some, there is only direction 1 and LoopDesc, like bus 120, 121, 122.

+When I assemble the bus route I need to first check for the direction 1 first.
+Then, I compare whether the Origin==Destination to check for loop condition.

+If Origin and Destination are not the same, then I proceed to get the item in BusServices for Direction 2.